vulinh64/vulinh64.github.io/blog/2025-08-13-smaller-spring-boot-docker-image.md

 RUN ./mvnw clean package -DskipTests
 ```

 We're copying the Maven files first because Docker layer caching is basically magic.
-If your `pom.xml` doesn't change, Docker will "remember" this and use the cache to speed up the building process.
-Thank the almighty Docker God!
+If your `pom.xml` doesn't change, Docker will "remember" this and use the cache to speed up the build process.
+Thank the almighty Docker Gods!

 > If your project does not have Maven wrapper (`.mvnw` folder and `mvnw` file), you can visit [here](https://start.spring.io/) to get your own

-Still, consult with your DevOps engineers and ask them if caching is viable (and also the option to purge the cache in case of caching problems).
+Still, consult with your DevOps engineers and ask them if caching is viable (and also about the option to purge the cache in case of caching problems).

 :::tip[Fun Fact]

 During the build stage, you can spam `RUN` commands like you're texting your crush.
 Since these layers won't make it to the final image, go wild!
 Your future debugging self will appreciate the granular steps.
-It also helps with caching too!
+It helps with caching too!

 :::